aseemw/tf-coreml/README.md

 **ssd_example.ipynb**: How to extract a portion of the TF graph that can be converted, from the overall graph that may have unsupported ops.

 **style_transfer_example.ipynb**: How to edit a CoreML model to get an image output type (by default the outputs are MultiArrays).

+**custom_layer_examples.ipynb**: A few examples to demonstrate the process of adding custom CoreML layers for unsupported TF ops.

 ## Supported Ops